nicksardo/gotime/README.md

 Access the server's time from your browser with high precision.

-This project is used for chronograph.io, a website that syncs stopwatches across devices.
 In order to synchronize the stopwatch actions (start/stop/split), GoTime provides the browser with a close estimate of the server's current time.

 This project was built to be used by Go, but it can be used by any server-side language.
 Just expose a web service that provides the current unix time (in milliseconds).